-Florida Man Charged In Death Of Four-Year-Old Boy Who Shot Himself In The Face
+Florida Man Charged In Death Of 4-Year-Old Boy Who Shot Himself In The Face

 The boy’s mother, Deja Perry, was not home during the time of the accidental shooting.
 She arrived just shortly after 911 was called from her home.

-At the time, no one faced any criminal charges in the shooting death of the four-year-old until Thursday, February 23 when Officer Cody Skinner of the Auburndale Police Department arrested Robinson while he was sitting in his vehicle, near his home.
+At the time, no one faced any criminal charges in the shooting death of the 4-year-old until Thursday, February 23 when Officer Cody Skinner of the Auburndale Police Department arrested Robinson while he was sitting in his vehicle, near his home.

 He was charged with “tampering with evidence, possession of an altered firearm, and giving false information to officers.”